cHttp

 Click the Code tab at the bottom of the

-design workspace to check the generated code.As shown above, the route is builtfrom
+design workspace to check the generated code.

-and the message headerid
+server_cHttp_1and the message headeridis

-printed out bycProcessor_1
+printed out bycProcessor_1. -

 Press F6 to execute the Route.